How Microsoft Saved Apple

 The Return of Steve Jobs

 In the mid-1990s, Apple Computer, Inc. was in rough shape.
-Their new operating system, code named Copland, was a mess.
+The new Mac operating system, code named Copland, was a mess.
 Their product line was convoluted and internal rivalries and bureaucracy were tearing the company apart.
 Things got so bad that there was talk of selling the company.
 Instead they went to their prodigal founder, Steve Jobs.
 Apple bought his company NeXT, ostensibly for the code of the NextStep operating system.
 But Jobs wasn’t going to sit quietly while Apple’s dysfunctional management screwed up his OS.
 Within a couple of months, he consolidated his power at Apple and purged the old management that brought him back.
 Soon he controlled the company as Interim CEO.

 As soon as he started getting his hands dirty in the daily workings of Apple, Steve Jobs realized just how much trouble the company was in.
 It looked bad enough from the outside, but the internal affairs were even worse.
 Under the (lack of) leadership of CEOs Michael Spindler and Gil Amelio, Apple was dominated by turf wars and pet projects.
 Jobs ruthlessly cut people and products to stem the bleeding, but Apple was hard up for money.
 They needed outside investment.
 So Steve Jobs, a man not known for his humility, swallowed his pride and gave Bill Gates a call.